Switchblade II: Development

 Switchblade II first began its development process on the Amiga in August 1990 and it was solely written by programmer George Allan over the course of six to eight months, who previously worked on Venus The Flytrap alongside artist Paul Gregory at Gremlin Graphics.
 Both Allan and Gregory had free rein on the project and were influenced by various arcade games such as Midnight Resistance, Shinobi and Strider, as well as the first Switchblade in order to give the project a "home console" feel.
-In a February 1991 issue of The One, Allan stated that "the idea behind the new game was to give it more of a coin-op feel, so the gameplay is a lot faster".
+In a February 1991 issue of The One, Allan said that "the idea behind the new game was to give it more of a coin-op feel, so the gameplay is a lot faster".

 Allan said that they planned on using the system's EHB Mode early in development for backgrounds and sprites, while the project as a whole bears resemblance to Japanese-developed titles from the era due to Gregory's fascination with the art style.
 The game runs at 50 frames per second and its maps were created as 16x16 pixel tiles.
 Several gameplay elements and ideas, however, were scrapped due to memory and time constrains.
 Original Switchblade author Simon Phipps had no direct involvement in the development of the game, although Allan has claimed to have briefly met with Phipps in a 2012 interview with the website Amiga Lore.

 Release

-Swtichblade II was first released on the Amiga on Europe in 1991 and while it was the lead format for the second Switchblade game, it was not widely ported to the other platforms unlike the first.
+Swtichblade II was first released on the Amiga on Europe in 1991 and while it was the lead format of the second Switchblade game, it was not widely ported to the other platforms unlike the first.
 The game was later ported to the Atari ST in May 1991 by the same team with Alex Davies assisting in the porting process at Core Design, featuring less colors than the original version.
 It was also ported to the Atari Lynx by Optimus Software and released on North America and Europe by Atari Corporation in 1992, although the former are not credited as such in-game and this version was first showcased to the attendees at SCES '92 before being published late on the same year.

 A conversion for the Famicom was being developed by Kemco and planned for a 1993 release, but was never released for unknown reasons.
 Between 2016 and 2017, former programmer Christian Harvey recounted about the development process of the conversion for the system at Unseen64, stating that the port was completed under a whole year and based upon the original Amiga version.
 Harvey also said that the reason for its cancellation was due to an internal conflict with Gremlin.